Medically reviewed by Drugs.com. Last updated on Oct 31, 2022.

 What is a glioblastoma?

-A glioblastoma is a type of cancerous brain tumor.
+A glioblastoma is a type of cancer that can develop in your brain or spinal cord.
 The cause of a glioblastoma is usually unknown.

 What are the signs and symptoms of a glioblastoma?